Cell decompositions of persistent minimal models: Persistent minimal models

 Our goal is to generalise the connections among Hirsch extensions, minimal models and approximation telescopes to the persistent setting.
 To this end, we propose the following definition of a \textit{persistent} Hirsch extension.

-\begin{definition} Let $\bA$ be a tame persistent CDGA, $\V$ a tame graded persistence module of finite type.
+\begin{definition} Let $\bA$ be a persistent CDGA, $\V$ a graded persistence module of finite type.
 A \textit{Hirsch extension} of $\bA$ by $\V$ is a homomorphism $\bA \to \bB$ of persistent CDGAs that fits into a pushout diagram

 where the map $\Lambda \Sp(\V) \to \Lambda \Di(\V)$ is induced by the inclusion $\Sp(\V) \subseteq \Di(\V)$ of \Cref{spheres}.
 In this situation, we write $\bB=\bA \langle \V \rangle$, leaving implicit the data of the attaching map $\Lambda \Sp(\V)\to \bA$.
 We say that the Hirsch extension is \textit{of degree $k$} when $\V$ is concentrated in degree $k+1$. \end{definition}